rbutenuth/fpl/doc/dictionaries.md

 ### dict-set

-Change a value into the scope of an object or dictionary, key must be a string, returns the old value associated with the key, new and old value must not be nil.
+Change a value into the scope of an object or dictionary, key must be not nil, returns the old value associated with the key, new and old value must not be nil.

 ```